Toa Payoh

-Toa Payoh (/ˌt(w)ɔː ˈpɑːjoʊ, ˌtoʊ -/ taw-_-PAH-yoh or toh--, 大巴窑 / 大巴窯, தோ பாயோ) is a planning area and mature residential town located in the northern part of the Central Region of Singapore.
+Toa Payoh (/ˌt(w)ɔː ˈpɑːjoʊ, ˌtoʊ -/ t(w)aw-_-PAH-yoh or toh--, 大巴窑 / 大巴窯, தோ பாயோ) is a planning area and residential town located in the northern part of the Central Region of Singapore.
 Toa Payoh planning area borders Bishan and Serangoon to the north, the Central Water Catchment to the northwest, Kallang to the south, Geylang to the southeast, Novena to the west and Hougang to the east.
 Toa Payoh New Town is situated in the western portion of the Toa Payoh planning area.
 The latter occupies a much larger area, encompassing estates such as Potong Pasir and Bidadari.

 Toa Payoh planning area consists of 12 subzones: Bidadari, Boon Teck, Braddell, Joo Seng, Kim Keat, Lorong 8 Toa Payoh, Pei Chun, Potong Pasir, Sennett, Toa Payoh Central, Toa Payoh West and Woodleigh.

 Etymology

 Toa Payoh, in Hokkien, translates as "big swamp" (with toa meaning "big" and payoh meaning "swamp").
 The Malay word for swamp is paya.
 It is the Chinese equivalent of Paya Lebar, which translates to "big swamp land".

 Toa Payoh's old Chinese name, was known as Ang Chiang San (alternatively An Xiang Shan) or "burial hill".
 The area was called as such because of the presence of an old cemetery located in the area.

 John Turnbull Thomson, a government surveyor, refers to Toa Payoh in his 1849 agricultural report as Toah Pyoh Lye and Toah Pyoh.

 Unique to housing estates in Singapore, roads in Toa Payoh are given Malay-language street prefixes, (e.g. "Jalan Toa Payoh", "Lorong Satu Toa Payoh") as when the town was conceived, Singapore was a state of Malaysia.